-- in case of contracts below EUR 5.000,00 (VAT excluded): beneficiaries must ensure adequacy of costs without additional requirements; - in case of contracts above EUR 5.000,00 (VAT excluded) and up to the threshold defined at National level by the Member States where the beneficiaries have their legal seat: beneficiaries must perform and document the execution of adequate market researches (e.g. through collecting bids, using centralised e-procurement services, etc.).
+• in case of contracts below EUR 5.000,00 (VAT excluded): beneficiaries must ensure adequacy of costs without additional requirements;

+in case of contracts above EUR 5.000,00 (VAT excluded) and up to the threshold defined at National level by the Member States where the beneficiaries have their legal seat: beneficiaries must perform and document the execution of adequate market researches (e.g. through collecting bids, using centralised e-procurement services, etc.).

 Project partners cannot contract one another in the framework of the same project.
 This is due to the fact that the roles of project partner and service provider are different and not compatible.
+This applies also to associated partners.